 In 2021, a new record was set.
 The largest, most valuable blue diamond was discovered in South Africa.
-It is larger, has deeper color, than the previous record holder, and this gem is flawless, with the highest color rating available by the GIA.
-A prize offered to less than 1% of blue diamonds.
+It was larger, had a deeper color than the previous record holder, and was awarded the highest color rating available by the GIA, a prize offered to less than 1% of blue diamonds.

-The stone took over a year to polish and facet into the 15.10-carat step-cut diamond it is today and now The De Beers Cullinan Blue diamond is valued at $48 million USD.
+The stone took over a year to polish and facet into the 15.10-carat step-cut diamond it is today.
+Now The De Beers Cullinan Blue diamond is valued at $48 million USD.

 While THIS fancy colored diamond is out of reach for most of us here on the ground, getting your own fancy colored diamond is easier than ever.
 James Allen carries a variety of sizes and colors to choose from.